google/cssi-labs/appEngine-DataStore/labs/hogwarts-query/README.md

 print hogwarts_models.Student.query().fetch()
 ```
 Use print statements to find:
-* the mascot of Ravenclaw
+- the mascot of Ravenclaw
-* the number of Courses in datastore
+- the number of `Courses` in Datastore
-* the teacher with the most least amount of teaching experience
+- the teacher with the most least amount of teaching experience
-* the student enrolled in the most classes
+- the student enrolled in the most classes
-* the material of Harry's Wand
+- the material of Harry's Wand

 ### Query Data to Views
-Using the HouseHandler and `houselist.html` template as a model, add a new view
+Using the `HouseHandler` and `houselist.html` template as a model, add a new
-that shows all of the wands of Student's Hogwarts, their details and the names
+view that shows all of the wands of students at Hogwarts, their details, and the
-of their owners.
+names of their owners.

 If you finish early, continue to build out the Hogwarts app.
 For a stretch
 challenge, you can modify some of the models to include images as well.